Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 df = \nabla f \cdot d\vec s
 {% end %}

-There are two other vector operations of relevance in vector calculus.
+There are two other vector operatior of relevance in vector calculus.
 These operate on vector-valued multivariable functions, which are typically in the form:

 {% math() %}
 \begin{align*}